amanjiofficial/tenjint-flask/shared_samples/README.md

-Folder to store Malware Samples submitted.
+This is a folder to store Malware Samples submitted.